Tree Trimming Cost

 Dense Trees

 If you can't see the individual branches in your tree, then it is too dense.
-Trees like this are dangerous because the internal branches can begin to die from lack of sunlight.
+Trees like this are dangerous because the internal branches can begin to die from a lack of sunlight.
 If a dense tree falls in a storm, it can cause a lot of damage.

 Crossing Branches

 If the branches on your tree are crossing, then it is time to get it trimmed.
-Crossing branches are unhealthy can will often die and decay if left.
+Crossing branches are unhealthy and will often die and decay if left.
 It is best to prune them early while it is easy.

 Types of Tree Trimming